nathanieldeines/digital-share/index.md

 ## [Digital Art History](https://share.getty.edu/display/DAH)

 **Hello Sharers!
-Transcriptions "R" Us is a demonstration of one way to process crowdsourced transcriptions into usable data.
-This is not meant for general users, but rather to reveal some of the (hopefully) interesting aspects of this method.**
+Transcriptions "R" Us is a demonstration of just one possible way to process crowdsourced transcriptions into usable data.
+This is not meant for general users, but rather to provide a window into some of the (hopefully) interesting aspects of this method, as well as reveal some of the issues and questions this method provokes.**

 ### Instructions